CLRX/CLRX-mirror/doc/GcnInstrsSop1.md

 Opcode: 50 (0x32) for GCN 1.0/1.1; 46 (0x2e) for GCN 1.2/1.4
 Syntax: S_CBRANCH_JOIN SSRC0
 Description: Join conditional branch that begin from S_CBRANCH_*_FORK.
-If control stack pointer have same value as SSRC0 then do nothing and jump to next instruction, otherwise pop from control stack program counter and EXEC value.
+If control stack pointer has same value as SSRC0 then do nothing and jump to next instruction, otherwise pop from control stack program counter and EXEC value.
 Operation:
 ```